xevioso/xevioso.github.io/band/guitar/LadyBusDriver.md

 I never miss your bus, but I do miss her.

-Whoa'-oh'
+## Chorus 1

+Whoa-oh,

-She could' be an'ywhere
+She could be anywhere,

-My ba'by could' be an'ywhere
+My baby could be anywhere,

-Whoa'-oh'
-La'dy Bus' Driver'
-Don't' you e'ven care'?
+Whoa-oh,

+Lady Bus Driver,

+Don't you even care?

 She could' be in Jakar'ta, now, or New' Orleans'.
 Could' be' Tahi'ti or in Glen'dale, Queens',